TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Showcase

-To have an intuitive concept of the forecasting process, we visually present endogenous and exogenous variables from selected datasets \textbf{BE}, \textbf{DE}, and \textbf{PJM} in Figure \ref{fig:showBE}, Figure \ref{fig:showDE}, and Figure \ref{fig:showPJM}.
-In each example, we take down the ground truth values of endogenous and exogenous variables in datasets, as well as the forecasting results of the endogenous variable.
-Our examples cover six different models: TimeXer, Crossformer, iTransformer, PatchTST, TiDE, and DLinear.
-All models take in a sequence of data with a length of 168 and perform forecasting tasks on a prediction length of 24.
-Points of inflection on curves are used to evaluate the forecasting quality.
-If the predicted value remains within a range of 0.05 compared to the ground truth, we take this prediction as a successful forecast and put a green circle of 0.05 radius around it.
-Otherwise, we take this prediction as an out-of-range forecast and put a red circle of 0.05 radius to mark its failure.
+To have an intuitive concept of the forecasting process, we visually present endogenous and exogenous variables from selected datasets \textbf{BE}, \textbf{DE}, and \textbf{PJM} in Figure \ref{fig:showBE}, Figure \ref{fig:showDE}, and Figure \ref{fig:showPJM}, respectively.
+For each case, we display the ground truth values for both the endogenous and exogenous variables, alongside the forecasting results for the endogenous variable.
+We compare the forecasting performance of the proposed TimeXer with five comparable baseline models, including Crossformer, iTransformer, PatchTST, TiDE, and DLinear.
+Each model takes the input time series data with a length of 168 and performs forecasting tasks with a prediction horizon of 24.
+To evaluate the quality of the forecasts, we utilize points of inflection on the curves.
+If the predicted value falls within a range of 0.05 from the ground truth, we consider this prediction successful and highlight it with a green circle of 0.05 radius.
+Conversely, if the predicted value exceeds this range, we classify it as an out-of-range forecast and mark it with a red circle of the same radius to indicate its failure.
+This visual representation facilitates a clear comparison of the performance across different models.

 By counting the green and red circles on all injection points in Figure \ref{fig:showBE}, Figure \ref{fig:showDE}, and Figure \ref{fig:showPJM}, it is clear that the TimeXer can forecast target endogenous more precisely, especially at inflection points where we marked with green circles.
-Other models tend to vibrate nearby or go beyond the ground truth, indicating that TimeXer is more robust than existing models.
+In contrast, other models tend to oscillate around or exceed the ground truth, suggesting that TimeXer exhibits superior robustness compared to existing alternatives.
 By learning from the endogenous variable's temporal dependencies and relations between endogenous and exogenous variables, TimeXer not only acquires abundant contextual information about its own history but also obtains nutritive relation information about correlated variables.
-Such structure makes TimeXer more aware of the potential pattern of the target dataset, leading to enhanced forecasting performance compared to known Transformer-based models.
+Such architectural design makes TimeXer more aware of the potential pattern of the target dataset, leading to enhanced forecasting performance compared to known Transformer-based models.